PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 Dynamics of Execution
 ~~~~~~~~~~~~~~~~~~~~~

 Finally, perhaps the most powerful feature of PsyNeuLink is its ability to simulate models with Components
 that execute at arbitrary and disparate "time scales".
 For example, a Composition can include some Mechanisms
 that require fine-grained updates (e.g., Euler integration of a drift diffusion process) with ones that carry out
 "single shot" computations (e.g., a single pass through a feedforward neural network).
 By default, when a Composition
 is run, each Component in it is executed at least once.
 However, PsyNeuLink has a `Scheduler` that can be used to
 design more complex dynamics of execution by assigning one or more `Conditions <Condition>` to any Mechanism.
 Conditions
-can specify the isolated behavior of a Mechanism (e.g., how many times it should be executed in each
+can specify the isolated behavior of a Mechanism (e.g., how many times it should be executed in each `TRIAL`), or its
-`round of execution <LINK>`), or its behavior relative to that of one or more other Components (e.g., how many times
+behavior relative to that of one or more other Components (e.g., how many times it should execute or when it should
-it should execute or when it should stop executing relative to other Mechanisms).
+stop executing relative to other Mechanisms).

 For example, the following script implements a Composition that integrates a 3-layered feedforward network for
 performing a simple stimulus-response mapping task, with a recurrent network that receives input from and feeds back